 - Faculty members concerned about specific factual situations that they believe may create potential liability, or about which they are concerned that insurance coverage may not be provided, are encouraged to consult with the University General Counsel’s Office or the University Office of Property & Liability Risk Management.

 For All Faculty and Staff:

 While the section above speaks to International Program Directors specifically, the general information applies to all faculty and staff traveling overseas on University business.
 Additionally the following sections of Policy FIN-006, Insurance Coverage apply:

 Foreign Liability Protection

 Comprehensive general liability coverage is provided to faculty, staff and students performing activities on behalf of the University in foreign countries.
 It covers third party general liability claims for bodily injury and/or property damage, professional liability and automobile liability.
-Questions or reports of incidents should be directed to the Office of Risk Management.
+Questions or reports of incidents should be directed to the Office of Property & Liability Risk Management.

 Under the State Risk Management Plan, the Division of Risk Management administers a self-insured liability program, providing tort insurance coverage for the State, its agencies, and its employees and agents.
 A brief description of the coverage is provided below: